-Job fairs are gatherings where employers and job seekers go to meet each other.
-There are in-person job fairs and virtual ones.
-Whatever the format, job fairs are a golden opportunity for job seekers.
-The potential benefits of attending a job fair include:
+Career fairs are gatherings where employers, students, and job seekers go to meet each other.
+There are in-person career fairs and virtual ones.
+Whatever the format, career fairs are a golden opportunity.
+The potential benefits of attending a career fair include:

 - Meeting a lot of recruiters in a short time